 The Company's PLCs are considered to be advanced technology products among the target audience - control engineers and machine builders.
-A validation of this is having been awarded the Engineers' Choice Award by Control Engineering magazine (www.controleng.com) each year for 12 years (starting from 2012 up to and including 2023) for another product which was launched in that year.
+A validation of this is having been awarded the Engineers' Choice Award by Control Engineering magazine (www.controleng.com) each year for 13 years (starting from 2012 up to and including 2024) for another product which was launched in that year.
 This is an annual contest run by one of the most prestigious magazines in the United States in the field of Controllers, as part of which the readers themselves select products divided into several categories from a list of products launched in the same year.
+In 2024, for example, the UnistreamTM series controller won the "Most Valuable Product of the Year" competition, in other words, it received the most votes and readers' choices out of all the categories competing in that year.

-1.9.8.2 MOTION
+1.9.9.2 MOTION